HMS Acasta (1797): Napoleonic Wars

 On 8 June 1806, Acasta captured the Spanish Prize money droits Fortunata.

 Commanding the assaults in the Caribbean

 In 1807, whilst Acasta was serving in the Channel, Captain Philip Beaver replaced Wood.
 She escorted a convoy back to Britain from the Leeward Islands in December, and performed the same duty again in 1808.
 Acasta then returned to the Leeward Islands.

-On 17 July 1808 she captured the French navy's corvette Serpent at La Guiara.
+On 17 July 1808 she captured the French navy's corvette Serpent at La Guaira.
 Serpent was armed with sixteen 24-pounder carronades and two long 6-pounder guns.
 She had a crew of 104 men under the command of Enseigne de Vaisseau Mons.
-Lamanon.
+Paul de Lamanon.
 Rear-Admiral the Honourable Sir Alexander Cochrane provisionally named her Pert, but as there was already a brig by that name, the Admiralty named her Asp.